- Bill Williamson, ESPN Staff Writer

 No. 18, Robert Ayers, linebacker:

 What’s expected in 2010: It hasn’t started great.
 After being lauded by McDaniels for much of the offseason, Ayers didn’t practice for the first two days of the mandatory minicamp earlier this month.
 Finally, on the third day, Ayers did some work and McDaniels said the problem had been resolved.
 Ayers can’t have any more setbacks.
-He will get a chance to start at linebacker, but he will have to earn his keep.
+He will get a chance to start at linebacker, but he must earn his keep.

 A scout’s view: “I think he’s more of a 4-3 defensive end than a 3-4 linebacker.
 I don’t know if he is a good fit for Denver’s scheme.
 I’d be reluctant to write him off because he is adjusting to a new scheme.” -- Matt Williamson